acroy/Quantum.jl/README.md

 Many similar technologies - Mathematica, MATLab, NumPy, to name a few - have garnered support from the quantum physics community due to the wide variety of third-party physics libraries available.
-There are usually at least one or two projects for a given language that are dedicated to implementing Dirac algebra (one of the standard mathematical formulations for quantum mechanics) in a manner that is idiomatic to the language.
+There are usually at least one or two projects for a given language that are dedicated to implementing quantum mechanics operations using Dirac notation in a manner that is idiomatic to the language.

 If Julia is to properly compete with these other languages, it should have such a library available.

-Enter my capstone project: DiracTools.
+Enter my capstone project: Quantum.jl.

 In addition to providing the basic functionality that many Dirac algebra implementations provide, my capstone will provide a system for storing,